-Crystal Trail is a 2.1 mile lightly trafficked loop trail located near Milford, KS that offers the chance to see wildlife and is good for all skill levels.
+Crystal Trail is a 2.1 mile lightly trafficked loop trail located near Milford, Kansas that offers the chance to see wildlife and is good for all skill levels.
 The trail is primarily used for hiking, walking, horses, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash